 Workers are needed to carry the Gospel message to this community, using means such as films, recordings and stories from Scripture.

 There are few Christian believers among the Gujuri community, but pray for the beginnings of the church, followers of Jesus.
 Pray they will honor Jesus with their lives, and become mature disciples.

-Pray the Gujuri community may be able to improve their standard of living, and have good schools available for their children.
+Pray the Lord will give Gujar families understanding and responsive hearts as they hear about the love of Christ.
+Pray they will be able to improve their standard of living, and have good schools available for their children.